cherenkov-plenoscope/spherical_histogram/README.rst

 ###################
 |TestStatus| |PyPiStatus| |BlackStyle| |BlackPackStyle| |MITLicenseBadge|

-Histograms directions in a hemisphere.
+Histograms directions into a hemisphere with bins of roughly the same solid angle.

 |HemisphereGrid|